Firehed/plow/CREATING_COMMANDS.md

 ### `autoload`
 You may follow any autoloading system that Composer supports (PSR-4 is strongly recommended); the only requirement is that any classes named in `extra` must be autoloadable.

+## Optional: register at Packagist

+If you are making a new Plow command for wider distrubution, you should register it at [Packagist](https://packagist.org).
+If it is for personal or internal use, this is not necessary, but you will probably have to specify its location in `repositories`.

 ## Sample `composer.json`
 This is the bare minimum you can include in your Composer manifest to have your class(es) register with Plow during installation.